AparaV/aparavenkat.com/bio.md

 title: About
 ---

 I am Apara.
-I'm a third year undergraduate student at University of Colorado, Boulder studying Computer Science and Applied Mathematics.
+I'm a fourth year undergraduate student at University of Colorado, Boulder studying Computer Science and Applied Mathematics.

-My research interests include machine learning, probability and statistics, and mathematical modeling.
-Overarchingly, I'm interested in putting these ideas together to solve problems that stem from different fields.
-Currently, I am working in the [Larremore Lab](http://danlarremore.com/){:target="_blank"} applying these concepts to model the underlying structure of academic resumes.
+My research interests broadly include stochastic modeling, networks, randomzied algorithms, optimization and machine learning.
+But really, I more interested in developing new methods in these areas and applying them to real world problems in fields such as computer science, physics, social science and epidemiology.
+Currently, I am working on my honors thesis creating a model to capture the effects on node characteristics on the outcomes of interactions between them in complex networks.
+My advisor is [Professor Dan Larremore](https://larremorelab.github.io/dan/){:target="_blank"}.

+In Spring 2020, I will be TAing for [Chaotic Dynamics (CSCI 4446)](https://www.cs.colorado.edu/~lizb/chaos-course.html){:target="_blank"} taught by Professor Liz Bradley.

+In Summer 2019, I interned at Microsoft in Seattle.
+I worked in the Edge Experimentation Team developing a system to automatically identify strategies to roll out A/B tests and features to the new Edge browser.
+In the past, I've also worked in the [Larremore Lab](https://larremorelab.github.io/){:target="_blank"} creating statistical models to automatically discover and parse the structure of academic resumes.

 Non-academically, I am interested in music -- both listening and playing.
 I also read a variety of books and enjoy playing a good video game once in a while.

-Here's my most recent [one-page resume](/assets/pdf/AparajithanVenkateswaran.pdf){:target="_blank"}!
+Here's my most recent (not one-page) [resume](/assets/pdf/AparajithanVenkateswaran.pdf){:target="_blank"}!